JohnFZoeller/Fantasy-Football-Draft-Unix/README.md

 Notes(9/9): Semi-working version available, but without b+ tree yet.
 Just started that implementation.

+Notes(10/29):  Free day before i start studying for midterms, cleaned some things up, added some time delays.
+Downloaded the ncurses library in order to make my draft board.
+So thats the next thing.
+Ive decided to put the B+ tree on hold until the draft looks perfect with just the vector.

 The goal here is going to be to make a fantasy football draft machine that runs on the command line.
 This is going to be really similar to other fantasy football draft machines such as ESPN's or YAHOO's.